sai70935/2025_Spring_A_Case_study_on_Mobile_Device_Usage_and_Public_Well_Being/README.md

-# MSDS640 Course - Student Case Studies
+# MSDS640 - Case Studies

 This repository serves as a centralized hub for all student projects, including their code, presentations, and final reports.

-Each group/student will work on a unique case study and submit their work under the respective sections below.
+Each group or student will work on a unique case study and submit their work under the corresponding sections below.

 ---